 • Mold

-• Volatile organic compounds, including cleaners, air fresheners and personal care products
+• Volatile organic compounds, like cleaners, air fresheners and personal care products

-2. Reduces Other Issues Associated with Poor Indoor Air Quality
+2. Lowers Other Issues Linked to Poor Indoor Air Quality

 • Itchy throat, eyes, nose or skin